AdelKS/LinuxGamingGuide/README.md

 ```shell
 gsettings set org.gnome.mutter experimental-features '["dma-buf-screen-sharing"]'
 ```
-That will enable `zero-copy` game capture, which noticeably reduces the added input lag added by the game capture for streaming.
-A beta version of `Obs-studio` should then be used, it can be installed via `flatpak`
+That will enable `zero-copy` capture (I am not sure what happens with games in that matter), which noticeably reduces the added input lag added by the game capture for streaming.
+This features is only available on `obs-studio` version `27.0` onwards, which is still in beta.
+It can be installed via `flatpak`
 ```shell
 flatpak install --user https://flathub.org/beta-repo/appstream/com.obsproject.Studio.flatpakref
 ```